Footprints Floors: Preparing for Economic Downturn

 It turns out that many millennial homeowners are living in older homes that need some work done.
 The bank believes this signifies the beginning of “a wave of renovation activity by a generation that has been relatively slow to enter the housing market.”

-And that’s fantastic news for Footprints Floors.
+And that’s fantastic news for Footprints Floors home improvement franchise.

 The Upcoming Demographic Advantage – Millennials and Middle-Aged Homes